Minijump/Squirrel/README.md

 ```

 ### To do
-* Subclasses DataSourceFile and DataSourceAPI + Save all in pickle (in csv datasource we would have original_source.csv; data.pkl.
+* Subclass dataSourceAPI + Save all in pickle (in csv datasource we would have original_source.csv; data.pkl.
 We would use only data.pkl in code) + All available args
 * Supabase connection, blockchain.com, json file
 * Do not run all pipeline at each actions (especially for pager, infos, ...
 Save the whole dfs dict as pickle)